-To apply please submit your proposal in a single document, submitted electronically as a PDF or Word file via email to email@example.com
+To apply for either fellowship, please submit your proposal in a single document, submitted electronically as a PDF or Word file via email to email@example.com

 The document should include: